telerik/blazor-docs/knowledge-base/wizard-wrap-step-label-text.md

 ## Description

-I am wondering if there's a way to allow the `TelerikWizard` to show the full text.
+How to allow the `TelerikWizard` to show the full text of the step labels.
 For instance, step labels in my Wizard component are getting cut off, and I wish to display the complete text by wrapping it onto the next line.

 ## Solution

-To ensure that the text within the wizard steps wraps properly and the full text is displayed, apply the following CSS styles.
+To wrap the Wizard step labels and display the full text, apply custom CSS styles.
+These styles allow the text to wrap in the Wizard steps and break words if necessary to fit the content within the available space.

->caption These styles allow the text to wrap within the wizard steps and break words if necessary to fit the content within the available space.
+>caption Wrap Wizard step label text

 ````RAZOR
 <style>